Pjadeyy/BHBMS/README.md

 - Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
 - Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin
 - Create a new database naming bh.
 - Import the provided SQL file.
-The file is known as bh.sql located inside the database folder.
 - Browse the Boarding House Billing Management System in a browser. i.e. http://localhost/BHBMS/authentication/welcome.php
 ## Usage